freedomofpress/securedrop/docs/yubikey_setup.rst

 ``SECUREDROP_ROOT``, which is ``/vagrant/securedrop`` in development and ``/var/www/securedrop`` in production.
 Run ``./manage.py add-admin``.
 Fill in the username and password prompts.
-When it asks "Is this admin using a YubiKey [HOTP]? (y/N)", type "y", then enter.
-At the "Please configure your YubiKey and enter the secret:" prompt, enter the Secret Key value and hit enter.
+When it asks "Is this admin using a YubiKey [HOTP]? (y/N)", type "y", then Enter.
+At the "Please configure your YubiKey and enter the secret:" prompt, enter the Secret Key value and hit Enter.
 Note that the spaces are optional.
-When you are done, you should see a message saying "Admin '(your username)' successfully added".
+When you are done, you should see a message saying "Admin '(your username)' added".

 Admin Interface
 ~~~~~~~~~~~~~~~